Last updated: July 15, 2026

 What is a Pick 5 bet in horse racing?

 A Pick 5 requires selecting the winner of five consecutive designated races.
 The minimum bet is typically $0.50.
 Pick 5 sequences often carry lower takeout than other multi-race bets — some tracks offer 14–15% takeout on Pick 5 pools as a promotional play, compared to 20–26% on Pick 6 pools.
-The Pick 5 is generally considered a better risk-reward wager than the Pick 6 because the lower difficulty (one fewer race) produces more frequent winners and more consistent payouts.
+The Pick 5 is generally a better risk-reward wager than the Pick 6 because the lower difficulty produces more frequent winners and more consistent payouts.

 About Miles Henry